Nicholas of Tolentino: Life

 Born in 1245 in Sant'Angelo in Pontano, St. Nicholas of Tolentino took his name from St. Nicholas of Myra, at whose shrine his parents prayed to have a child.
-Nicholas became a friar at 18, and seven years later, he was ordained a priest.
+Nicholas became a friar of the Order of Hermits of Saint Augustine at 18, and seven years later, he was ordained a priest.
 He gained a reputation as a preacher and a confessor.
 C. 1274, he was sent to Tolentino, near his birthplace.
 The town suffered from civil strife between the Guelphs and Ghibellines, in their struggle for control of Italy.
 Nicholas was primarily a pastor to his flock.
 He ministered to the poor and criminals.
-He is said to have cured the sick with bread over which he had prayed to Mary, the Mother of God.
+He is said to have cured the sick with bread dipped in water as instructed in a dream by Mary, the Mother of God.
 He gained a reputation as a wonderworker.
 Nicholas died in 1305 after a long illness.
 People began immediately to petition for his canonization.
-Eugene IV canonized him in 1446, and his relics were rediscovered in 1926 at Tolentino.
+Eugene IV canonized him in 1446, and his body with severed arms was discovered in 1926 at Tolentino.

 A studious, kind and gentle youth, at the age of 16 Nicholas became an Augustinian novice and was a student of the Blessed Angelus de Scarpetti.
-A friar at the monasteries at Recanati and Macerata as well as others, he was ordained in 1270 at the age of 25, and soon became known for his preaching and teachings.
+A friar at the Priory of St Augustine in Recanati, the priory at Macerata and others, he was ordained in 1270 at the age of 25, and soon became known for his preaching and teachings.
 Nicholas, who had had visions of angels reciting "to Tolentino", in 1274 took this as a sign to move to that city, where he lived the rest of his life.
 Nicholas worked to counteract the decline of morality and religion which came with the development of city life in the late thirteenth century.